 Esperanto and its Critics - An Examination of some Idist Objections

-Original paper by W E Collinson, sometime professor of German at Liverpool University, England
+Original paper by William E Collinson (1889 – 1969), sometime professor of German at Liverpool University, England

 The object of this short tract is to show that the confident claims of Ido to be in all respects an improvement on Esperanto are, from the linguistic point of view at least open to question and in the writer’s opinion in several important particulars absolutely devoid of foundation.